kalzaf50/integrating-reality-game/README.md

 - ⚙️ Physics-enabled hand interactions with game elements
 - 🔘 Interactive virtual objects

+## User Setup (Windows)
+1. Download the release ZIP from **GitHub Releases**
+2. Extract all files
+3. Run "virtual-hand-game.exe"

+No Python installation is required.

+---

-## Setup
+## Developer Setup
 - Python 3.11.5
 - OpenCV 4.9.0
-- Godot 4.4
+- Godot 4.*
 - MediaPipe 0.10.14
 - Webcam

 ## Instructions

 1. Clone the repository.
+2. Create a Python environment `python -m venv python`.
+3. Activate the Python environment `python\Scripts\activate`.
-2. Install dependencies `pip install -r requirements.txt`.
+4. Install dependencies `pip install mediapipe opencv-python`.
-3. Run `python hand_detection.py`.
-4. Make sure your webcam is on and your hand is visible.
+5. Make sure your webcam is on, and your hand is visible.
-5. Open Godot and open the Godot project in the `godot` folder.
+6. Run "virtual-hand-game.exe"
-6. Follow the in-game tutorial for guidance.
+7. Follow the in-game tutorial for guidance.
-7. Enjoy!
+8. Enjoy!